-This article details the port settings you can use to set up an email client.
-Make sure you review the 'Email client configuration' article for a general overview on how to set up your email in your chosen email client:
+This article is a companion to the Email client configuration overview article.
+Make sure you first review the 'Email client configuration' article for a general overview on how to set up your email in your chosen email client:

 The port numbers you set determine the protocol (IMAP or POP) your email client uses.
-There are four basic options.
+There are four basic options, which are described below.
 IMAP secure is the recommended configuration:

 - IMAP (insecure)